 In fact, the United States Department of Agriculture campaigned for increased peanut production and subsequent human consumption in the early 20th century.

-When are peanuts grown and how are peanuts harvested/processed
+When are peanuts grown and how are peanuts harvested/processed prior to consumption?

 US peanut farmers usually plant them from late April until early June.
 Harvest typically happens between 140-150 days from planting, depending on the growing region and weather patterns.